NikolaiBurov/ampeco-task/README.md

 To test the project mail functionality, you can open MailCatcher on http://localhost:8100/ in your web browser.
 This allows you to view the sent emails and verify their content.

+Run Tests from within the container with vendor/bin/phpunit command.